Byteme8199/game-jam-delicate-balance/workspace/ProjectRequirementsDocument.md

 - Week 1: Project setup and initial development.
 - Week 2: Core mechanics and asset integration.
 - Week 3: UI, testing, and final submission.

+### Feature Requests
+FR0001 - Add 20 dynamically created car entities that are being driven throughout town.
+On creation they are given another location destination to be driving towards that can be correctly 'path'ed to with the available roads.
+They can only drive on 'road' entities.
+They should slow down before hitting person entities.
+If the player hits a moving car, make the player fall over.
+If we can make the cars follow basic traffic law and patterns, even better.

+FR0002 - Implement power-ups that when moved over change the gameplay.
+For instance, a temporary speed boost, 10 seconds of infinite ammo (comics), ghost mode (no collision detection for the player), Micro Machine mode, where you shrink but go really fast.
+Stuff like that.
+These pickups should be placed in randomized locations for every play through

+FR0003 - Create 'People' Spawners throughout town.
+These will be randomly selected buildings that 'spawn' newly created people entities, which should make the world seem more alive.

+FR0004 - Create additional comic book refill stations at every 'intersection' road entity.